 Walk through Home Depot's gutter aisle and you'll see ten different gutter guard products, all claiming to be "the best."
 Most of them are terrible.
-With 35 years of crew experience installing gutter guards on Kansas City homes — and pulling out failed guards installed by competitors — we've narrowed it down to one system we'll install: LeafBlaster Pro.
+With 35+ years of combined crew experience installing gutter guards on Kansas City homes — and pulling out failed guards installed by competitors — we've narrowed it down to one system we'll install: LeafBlaster Pro.
 Here's exactly why, and an honest comparison of every other type.

 Type 1: Foam Inserts ($1-3/ft) — Avoid